The Asset Management Review: Cayman Islands

 - its investments are managed as a whole by or on behalf of the operator, directly or indirectly; and

-- it does not constitute a 'non-fund arrangement', as listed in the schedule to the PFL.
+- it does not constitute a 'non-fund arrangement', as listed in the schedule to the PFA.

-Registration of a private fund involves completion of an online application form, together with a structure chart, certain constitutional documents, the fund's offering document or its marketing materials or a summary of its terms and consent letters from its administrator and its Cayman Islands auditor.
-On an ongoing basis, a private fund must inform CIMA if it makes a change, or becomes aware of any change, that materially affects any information submitted to CIMA as part of its initial registration application, within 21 days of the change or the fund becoming aware of the change.
-Like mutual funds registered under the Mutual Funds Law, a private fund must also file annual audited accounts, a key data elements form and a fund annual return (all submitted electronically by the fund's auditor) with CIMA within six months of the end of each financial year.
+Registration of a private fund involves completion of an online application form, together with a structure chart, certain constitutional documents, the fund's offering document or its marketing materials or a summary of its terms, and consent letters from its administrator and its Cayman Islands auditor.
+On an ongoing basis, a private fund must inform CIMA if it makes a change, or becomes aware of any change, that materially affects any information submitted to CIMA in connection with the fund, within 21 days of the change or the fund becoming aware of the change.
+Like mutual funds registered under the Mutual Funds Act, a private fund must also file annual audited accounts, a key data elements form and a fund annual return (all submitted electronically by the fund's auditor) with CIMA within six months of the end of each financial year.

 Private funds are also subject to certain operational requirements relating to valuation of its assets, safekeeping of its assets, cash monitoring and identification of securities.
 These functions can be carried out by the fund itself or by an appropriate service provider appointed by the fund.

-There are no local service provider requirements for CIMA-registered investment funds, save that they are required to appoint an approved local auditor and, in the case of an administered fund, a Cayman Islands licensed mutual fund administrator.
+There are no local service provider requirements for CIMA-registered investment funds, except that they are required to appoint an approved local auditor and, in the case of an administered fund, a Cayman Islands-licensed mutual fund administrator.

 CIMA issued a Statement of Guidance on Corporate Governance for Regulated Mutual Funds (SOG) on 13 January 2014.
 The SOG is relevant to all CIMA-registered and licensed mutual funds, their individual operators and their governing bodies.
 It does not extend to the banking and insurance sector.
 The purpose of the SOG is to provide individual operators and governing bodies of funds with guidance on CIMA's minimum expectations for the sound and prudent governance of mutual funds.
 While the SOG is not intended to be exhaustive and is not directly enforceable by CIMA, CIMA may look to the SOG should it need to consider whether the direction and management of a CIMA-registered and licensed mutual fund has been conducted in a 'fit and proper manner'.

-The DRL Law requires the directors (or, in the case of LLCs, the managers) of mutual funds registered with CIMA under the Mutual Funds Law and companies registered with CIMA as 'registered persons' under certain heads of the Securities Investment Business Law (2020 Revision) (together, covered entities) to be, themselves, registered with or licensed by CIMA, and allows CIMA to regulate 'professional directors' and 'corporate directors' of covered entities.
-The DRL Law will be relevant to any person who is, or who intends to become, a director of a company (or a manager of an LLC) that is or will be a covered entity, whether that person is resident in the Cayman Islands or elsewhere.
-Under the DRL Law, it is unlawful to be appointed as a director (or, in the case of an LLC, as a manager) of a covered entity without first being registered or licensed with CIMA.
+The DRL Act requires the directors (or, in the case of LLCs, the managers) of mutual funds registered with CIMA under the Mutual Funds Act and companies registered with CIMA as 'registered persons' under certain heads of the Securities Investment Business Act (2020 Revision) (together, covered entities) to be, themselves, registered with or licensed by CIMA, and allows CIMA to regulate 'professional directors' and 'corporate directors' of covered entities.
+The DRL Act will be relevant to any person who is, or who intends to become, a director of a company (or a manager of an LLC) that is or will be a covered entity, whether that person is resident in the Cayman Islands or elsewhere.
+Under the DRL Act, it is unlawful to be appointed as a director (or, in the case of an LLC, as a manager) of a covered entity without first being registered or licensed with CIMA.

-The Cayman Islands has signed two intergovernmental agreements to improve international tax compliance and the exchange of information – one with the United States (US IGA) and one with the United Kingdom (UK IGA).
+The Cayman Islands has signed an intergovernmental agreement to improve international tax compliance and the exchange of information with the United States (US IGA).
 The Cayman Islands has also signed, along with over 100 other countries, a multilateral competent authority agreement to implement the Organisation for Economic Co-operation and Development (OECD) Standard for Automatic Exchange of Financial Account Information – Common Reporting Standard (CRS).
-Cayman Islands regulations have been issued to give effect to the US IGA, the UK IGA and CRS (collectively, the AEOI Regulations).
-Pursuant to the AEOI Regulations, the Cayman Islands Tax Information Authority (TIA) has published guidance notes on the application of the US and UK IGAs and the CRS.
-These developments are supported by a network of bilateral tax information exchange agreements (according to the OECD, there are over 4,000 bilateral exchange relationships activated with respect to more than 100 jurisdictions committed to the CRS, with the next exchanges between these jurisdictions set to take place at the end of September 2020), and adherence to multilateral conventions such as the OECD and Council of Europe Convention on Mutual Assistance in Tax Matters.
+Cayman Islands regulations have been issued to give effect to the US IGA and CRS (collectively, the AEOI Regulations).
+Pursuant to the AEOI Regulations, the Cayman Islands Tax Information Authority (TIA) has published guidance notes on the application of the US and CRS.
+These developments are supported by a network of bilateral tax information exchange agreements (according to the OECD, there are over 4,200 bilateral exchange relationships activated with respect to more than 100 jurisdictions committed to the CRS, with the next exchanges between these jurisdictions set to take place at the end of September 2021), and adherence to multilateral conventions such as the OECD and Council of Europe Convention on Mutual Administrative Assistance in Tax Matters.

 These initiatives further strengthen Cayman's regulatory reputation on cooperation matters and align its regulatory framework with a trend towards automatic exchange of information on tax.